Untitled (R. Kelly album)

-Untitled is the ninth studio album by American R&B recording artist R. Kelly.
+Untitled (originally titled 12 Play: 4th Quarter) is the ninth studio album by American R&B recording artist R. Kelly.
 It was released in the UK on November 30, 2009, and in the US by Jive Records on December 1, 2009.
 It was entirely produced by R. Kelly and a team of younger producers.

 Background

 In 2008, the album's title was initially supposed to be released under the name 12 Play: 4th Quarter, however, that version of this project leaked before release and so it was decided that the whole project should be re-recorded.
 That title is still referenced in several songs on the album.

 Singles

 Supaman High featuring OJ da Juiceman was supposed to be the album's lead single, but due to a label and artist dispute, it was repurposed as a promotional single for the album.

 The album's lead single, "Number One" featuring Keri Hilson, was released on July 28, 2009.
 The song peaked at number 59 on the US Billboard Hot 100 and number 7 on the Hot R&B/Hip-Hop Songs charts.

 Both second and third singles, "Religious" and "Echo" (both released October 10, 2009), charted lower, with peak positions of numbers 48 and 52 respectively on the Hot R&B/Hip-Hop Songs.